tsertkov/tpl-aws-website/README.md

 1. Developer pushes updates to a GitHub repository.
 2. GitHub Actions triggers the `deploy` workflow when code update conditions are met.
-3. GitHub workflow uploads website files to an S3 bucket using the CI/CD Role.
+3. GitHub workflow uploads website files to an S3 Web Bucket using the CI/CD Role.
 4. GitHub workflow triggers cache invalidation in CloudFront using the CI/CD Role.

 ### 2. User Flow